Edward Cullen x Reader Part 1

 (Y/n Pov)

 Which leads me to why I'm walking through the crowded hallways, my head down, eyes lasered focused on the floor.
-Heading to the one place I call Sanctuary in this purgatory of teenage hormones called Forks High School.
+Heading to the one place I call Sanctuary in this purgatory of teenage hormones called Forks Washington High School.

 I could easily navigate the halls full of students with my eyes closed because I had one special tool up my sleeve that also helped me keep bellow everyone's radar these days.

-"Y/n hey how you-".
+"Y/n, hey how are you-".

-He saw I didn't change my speed or indicate that I heard him, which was why he cut himself off as thought sadly.
+He saw I didn't change my speed or indicate that I heard him, which was why he cut himself off as he thought sadly.

 'She didn't hear me'.